Wimbi Dira Airways

 Wimbi Dira Airways was a scheduled and charter, passenger and cargo airline based in Kinshasa, Democratic Republic of the Congo.
-It serves the country's main cities.
+It served the country's main cities.
 As of May 2014 all of their planes were reported to be in storage.

 History

 The airline was established in 2003 and operations started on 13 August 2003.
 The company is managed by David Mavinga (General Manager) and employed 270 staff.

 Banned Airline Status

 This airline appears on the E.U. list of prohibited carriers.
 This means that it may not operate operations of any kind within the European Union community.
 This is due to the airline not meeting the safety standards set out by the European Union.

 Services

 Domestic scheduled destinations to (as of July 2010):